adrys-lab/access-log-monitor-service/README.md

     * checks if the number requests per second is higher than threshold.
     * it uses The Machine State Pattern to check in which Alert State the service is currently running:
         * see [here](./domain-services/src/main/java/com/adrian/rebollo/StateMachineConfiguration.java) to see that Alert Machine State Pattern.
+        * this increases machine stat visibility.
+        * The main purpose of that service is to display stats and alerts, so it's a good pattern to apply cause implies the whole service state.
     * Finally once Alert is built, it is dispatched through AMQ to be handled by `externalDispatcherObserver` to be sent to all the `ExternalDispatcher` interface implementations (explained below).
     * Observer Pattern used to that dispatching
         * see [here](./domain-services/src/main/java/com/adrian/rebollo/service/ExternalDispatcherObserverImpl.java) the logic details.